RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 - 28th August 2020
 > ResetHacker introduced the community partners of RESTCON, Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.

-- 22nd August 2020
-> ResetHacker announcement of 2 days RESTCON Conference.

-- 19th August 2020
-> ResetHacker announced the 14hr RESTCON CTF.

 - 6th August 2020
-> ResetHacker announced the open Discussion on discord agenda was hosting an onion server.
+> ResetHacker announced for the open Discussion on discord agenda will be hosting an onion server.

 - 17th June 2020
 > ResetHacker launches the medium publication for IT sector and Gaurav Yadav Published his 1st blog Basic of ×86 architecture.